ietf-wg-cellar/ebml-specification/specification.markdown

 Class C    | 3            | 2^21 - 2^14 - 1 =   2,080,767
 Class D    | 4            | 2^28 - 2^21 - 1 = 266,388,303

--    Some Notes:

-    -   Any ID where all x's are composed entirely of 1's is a Reserved ID, thus the -1 in the definitions above.
-    -   The Reserved IDs (all bits of VINT_DATA set to 1) are the only IDs that may change the VINT_WIDTH.

 ## Element Data Size

 The Element Data Size expresses the length in octets of Element Data.